 However, the primitive ancestors of the Ephedra plant, like horsetail, have a long evolutionary history dating back millions of years.

-those who have access to this potent wild herb, stems can be
+those who have access to this potent wild herb, the slender stems can be

 harvested, dried and prepared as a hot brewed tea.
 (More on this below.)